sciencePeptideDeck

 1. Tissue Repair and Regeneration Peptides

-These peptides accelerate healing by promoting cellular migration, collagen synthesis, angiogenesis, and growth factor release at injury sites.
-The most extensively studied example in research settings is BPC-157, a 15-amino-acid sequence derived from a protein found in gastric juice.
-Animal model research suggests it accelerates tendon, muscle, and gut healing through multiple parallel mechanisms including nitric oxide modulation and VEGF upregulation.
+These accelerate healing by promoting cellular migration, collagen synthesis, angiogenesis, and growth factor release at injury sites.
+BPC-157 is the most extensively studied — a 15-amino-acid sequence derived from gastric juice protein.
+Animal research suggests it accelerates tendon, muscle, and gut healing through nitric oxide modulation and VEGF upregulation (Sikiric et al., 2018).
+For a detailed dosage overview, see our BPC-157 dosage guide.

-Similarly, TB-500 (Thymosin Beta-4) is a repair peptide that has shown promise in preclinical models for promoting angiogenesis and reducing inflammation in damaged tissue.
-These compounds are actively studied for applications in orthopedic and gastrointestinal repair research.
+TB-500 (Thymosin Beta-4) is another repair peptide with promise for angiogenesis and inflammation reduction in damaged tissue.

 2. Growth Hormone Secretagogues

-This category includes peptides that stimulate the pituitary gland to release growth hormone (GH) naturally, rather than introducing exogenous GH directly.
-Key research compounds include Ipamorelin, CJC-1295, and Sermorelin.
-These peptides act on GHRH receptors or ghrelin receptors to amplify the body's own pulsatile GH release — a more physiologically nuanced approach than direct GH administration.
+This category includes peptides that stimulate the pituitary gland to release growth hormone naturally, rather than introducing exogenous GH directly.
+Key compounds include Ipamorelin, CJC-1295, and Sermorelin.
+They amplify the body's own pulsatile GH release — a more physiologically nuanced approach than direct GH administration.

 3. Skin and Anti-Aging Peptides

-Cosmeceutical research has identified numerous peptides that modulate collagen production, inhibit muscle contraction (reducing expression lines), or act as antioxidants at the skin level.
-GHK-Cu (ghk-cu-peptide-skin-hair-benefits">Copper Peptide) is perhaps the best-studied example — a tripeptide that binds copper ions and has demonstrated collagen-stimulating, wound-healing, and antioxidant properties across multiple in vitro and in vivo studies.
-Epithalon, a tetrapeptide, has attracted attention in longevity research for its proposed effects on telomerase activity.
+Cosmeceutical research has identified numerous peptides that modulate collagen production, inhibit muscle contraction (reducing expression lines), or act as antioxidants.
+GHK-Cu is the best-studied — a tripeptide-copper complex with documented collagen-stimulating, wound-healing, and antioxidant properties across multiple studies (Pickart et al., 2012).

 4. Neuropeptides and Cognitive Modulators